trg1984/CSV.js/README.md

 CSV.js
 ======

-Adds CSV file format import and export support to JavaScript.
-JQuery is not (and never will be) a dependency for using CSV.js.
-It is included here to ease the demonstration of the library.
+Fully [RFC 4180](http://www.ietf.org/rfc/rfc4180.txt) compliant CSV file format importer, exporter and handler.
+CSV.js is written in pure JavaScript and it does not have any dependencies on other libraries (and it never will).

 Licence
 -------